 So, with some care, we can treat them similarly.
 I will not further provide the comparison of properties of the normal flow and linear flow here, since the objective of this article is just to provide the reader with a general vision on the topic.

-The stages of propagating a rectangle on the cross-section \(\Sigma\) through the cube illustrated in figure \((c)\) are follows: first, we distort it by performing the change of coordinates \eqref{eq:coordchange}; if the rectangle intersects with \(D\) — cross-section of stable manifold \(W^s(0)\), we split it in two parts and propagate each part separately, as shown in figure \((f_1)\), else we propagate it as a whole, as shown in figure \((f_2)\); once we reach the exit boundary of the box, we distort the region back by performing the inverse change of coordinates; then, we hand the region to the program that deals with the global flow.
+The stages of propagating a rectangle on the cross-section \(\Sigma\) through the cube illustrated in figure \((c)\) are as follows: first, we distort it by performing the change of coordinates \eqref{eq:coordchange}; if the rectangle intersects with \(D\) — the cross-section of the stable manifold \(W^s(0)\), we split it into two parts and propagate each part separately, as shown in figure \((f_1)\); otherwise, we propagate it as a whole, as shown in figure \((f_2)\); once we reach the exit boundary of the box, we distort the region back by performing the inverse change of coordinates; then, we hand the region to the program that deals with the global flow.

 5.5.
 Investigating the Global Flow